isa-ulisboa/greends-pml/README.md

 Similarly to the first session (*Introduction*) where we discussed a short script using the high level package `fastai` to implement a pre-trained convolutional neural network and apply it to classify images downloaded from the internet, we will adapt the code we discussed earlier to read and improve a pre-trained model.
 Here, we will see how to access a pre-trained model in PyTorch, and fine-tuned it to our data set.
 This will address both concerns listed above.

 - **Assignment #7** (identification of corn diseases):
-  - Read carefully the code in https://www.kaggle.com/code/emrearslan123/corn-leaf-disease-detection-with-resnet-pytorch which classifies with high precision images of corn leaves into 4 classes: *Blight*, *Common_Rust*, *Gray_Leaf_Spot* and *Healthy*;
+  - Read carefully the notebook  https://www.kaggle.com/code/emrearslan123/corn-leaf-disease-detection-with-resnet-pytorch which classifies with high precision images of corn leaves into 4 classes: *Blight*, *Common_Rust*, *Gray_Leaf_Spot* and *Healthy*;
-  - Implement the code either on Colab or on your own machine and compare the results in that notebook with yours;
+  - Implement the code either on Colab or on your own machine and compare the your results with the results reported in the notebook;
-  - Create a video (3' maximum) explaning the main novelties in that code in comparison to what was discussed in class.
-Submit the video the link to your script either in your GitHub repository or on Colab; report your precision estimated (you can just copy/paste the output of `classification_report(test.targets, all_preds)`).
+  - Create a video (3' approx) explaning the main novelties in that code in comparison to what was discussed in class.
+Submit the video the link to your script either in your GitHub repository or on Colab; report your estimated precision (you can just copy/paste the output of `classification_report(test.targets, all_preds)`).
   - Submission deadline: Wednesday, May 1st.

 </details>